andrewcooke/Drawing.jl/README.md

 1. Changes to the graphics context are *scoped*.
 This is implemented via "do blocks".

 2. The changes are *nested and composable*.
-So, for example, it is you can define a context with certain pen attributes (colour, width, etc), and then have an inner scope that changes a subset of those values.
+So, for example, you can define a context with certain pen attributes (colour, width, etc), and then have an inner scope that changes a subset of those values.

 Both of these are demonstrated in the examples below: